FaraB-AID/Misc-Scripts/Zipped-Scripts/README.md

 ☀${First, for the Author’s Note, set the general setting of the story.
 Use terms such as fantasy, dark forest, or medieval}☁${Next, set the writing style the AI will use.
 Use terms such as vivid, purple prose, or energetic}☂${Next, set the focus for the AI.
 Use terms such as pirate, dark fantasy, or steampunk}☃${Next, briefly detail your character.
 Use terms such as charming, handsome, or knight errant}☄${Next, name a secondary character (leave blank if there is none)}★${Briefly detail the secondary character (leave blank if there is none)} ☆${Next, name a tertiary character (leave blank if there is none)} ☇${Briefly detail the tertiary character (leave blank if there is none)}☈${Moving on to the Editor’s Note, set the location of the opening scene.
 Use terms such as empty road, castle, parapets}☉${Lastly, set the opening scene.
 Use terms such as dragon attack, goblin ambush, feast}☊

+## SafePlay Room

+A multiplayer chat / roleplay room script that allows AI to be toggled (default off), allows one-shot directed AI outputs through a command that produces an Editor's Note, creates color-coded commands that inform about consent levels and (in the case of Red) halts play until disabled.
+Dice roller included for tabletop goodness.

 ## Disguise Kit
 This is like a massively supercharged password script.
 Offers ultimate secrecy and protection for your true script, with a full suite of features, hidden behind a password that must be matched (case sensitive) in the inital prompt or memory (usually through placeholders) to activate.